nysbc/appion-protomo/README.md

 <details><summary>This performs the following operations (click to expand):</summary><p>

-- downloads the semc/appion-protomo docker image from Docker Hub
+- Downloads the semc/appion-protomo docker image from Docker Hub,

-- creates a Docker volume to persist the Mariadb database
+- Creates a Docker volume to persist the Mariadb database,

-- mounts `~/appion-protomo/emg/data` on the host side to `/emg/data` inside the running container
+- Mounts `~/appion-protomo/emg/data` on the host side to `/emg/data` inside the running container,

-- mounts the `mariadb-database` Docker volume to `/var/lib/mysql` inside the running container
+- Mounts the `mariadb-database` Docker volume to `/var/lib/mysql` inside the running container,

-- mounts the `~/appion-protomo` directory to `/local_data` inside the running container
+- Mounts the `~/appion-protomo` directory to `/local_data` inside the running container,

-- opens ports 80 for web traffic, 3306 for database traffic, and 5901 for VNC'ing into the running container
+- Opens ports 80 for web traffic, 3306 for database traffic, and 5901 for VNC'ing into the running container,

-- waits for the mysqld_safe database daemon to launch (for ~10 seconds, but could in rare instances take longer)
+- Waits for the mysqld_safe database daemon to launch (for ~10 seconds, but could in rare instances take longer).

 </p></details>